 Antimicrobial additives are substances incorporated into various materials during the manufacturing process.
 These materials are added to provide long-lasting protection against harmful microbes.
 These additives are different for disinfectant sprays that work only temporarily on surfaces.
 As antimicrobial additives are integrated within the product itself, they offer continuous protection for the product’s entire life.

 With rising industrialization and growing awareness about infection control, the antimicrobial additives market is witnessing sustained growth.
-According to our latest assessment, the antimicrobial additives is expected to grow at a CAGR of 8.5% over the forecast period.
+According to our latest assessment, the market for antimicrobial additives is expected to grow at a CAGR of 8.5% over the forecast period.
 The market is projected to reach a value of USD 7.96 billion by 2034.

 Antimicrobial additives protect materials like plastics and textiles by stopping microbes from growing or killing them.
 They use several mechanisms to do this: